October 03, 2018

 Edge computing promises near real-time insights and facilitates localized actions.

-Many digital business projects create data that can be processed more efficiently when the computing power is close to the thing or person generating it.
+Digital business initiatives often create data that is more efficiently processed when the computing power is close to the thing or person generating it.
 Edge computing solutions address this need for localized computing power.
 IT infrastructure and operations (I&O) leaders tasked with managing these solutions should understand the associated business value and risks.

 Gartner defines edge computing as solutions that facilitate data processing at or near the source of data generation.
 For example, in the context of the Internet of Things (IoT), the sources of data generation are usually things with sensors or embedded devices.
 Edge computing serves as the decentralized extension of the campus networks, cellular networks, data center networks or the cloud.

-"Organizations that have embarked on a digital business journey have realized that a more decentralized approach is required to address digital business infrastructure requirements," says Santhosh Rao, principal research analyst at Gartner.
+"Organizations that have embarked on a digital business journey have realized that a more decentralized approach is required to address digital business infrastructure requirements," says Santhosh Rao, senior research director at Gartner.
 "As the volume and velocity of data increases, so too does the inefficiency of streaming all this information to a cloud or data center for processing."